pip-services/pip-services-docs/content/en/node/sqlserver/persistence/sqlserver_persistence.md

 ### Instance methods

 #### autoCreateObject
-Adds an index definition to be created on opening
+Adds an index definition to be created on opening.
+- This is a deprecated method.
+Use **ensureSchema** instead.

 > `protected` autoCreateObject(schemaStatement: string): void